jayala-29/Tab-Reader-Project/README.md

 # Tab-Reader-Project

 ## Introduction
-The purpose of this project is to create an interpreter for tablature.
+The purpose of this project is to create an interpreter for standard 6 string tablature.

 ### Phase 1
 Basic interpretation where the number of _ characters represents the